Español

 While having a will is highly advisable, it is all too common for a person to die without one.
 This is referred to as dying intestate.
 Since this scenario happens quite often, Texas has established how a person’s assets are distributed if they pass without a will.
 Intestacy is an extremely complex issue and it is highly advised you seek the assistance of an attorney if you have an estate issue.
 The following is a brief overview of the distribution of the assets of the state under intestate succession but be aware that this overview does not cover all possible scenarios only very common ones.

-- If there are no children and no surviving parents;
+• If there are no children and no surviving parents, the spouse inherits the entire estate.

-- the spouse will inherit all community property, all separate personal property, and 1/2 of separate real estate.
-Parents inherit the rest.
+• If there are surviving parents but no children, the spouse inherits all community property, all separate personal property, and one-half of the separate real property.
+The parents inherit the remaining half of the separate real property.

 Valid Will in Texas